 One of the most lovely things about being a girl is having gorgeous girlfriends.
 I think the ability to chat about anything over cup of coffee and a sweet treat is a very female trait.
-After all when your eating something deliciously sweet you can say almost anything.
+After all when your eating something deliciously sweet, like a Pink Macaron, you can say almost anything.

 The other day I had morning tea planned with friends and I wanted to bring a sweet bite to eat.
 A few options went through my mind, but the night before I still had not decided on a dish to bring.
 I usually bring one of my “signature dishes,” but this time I wanted to make something different.

-I actually wanted to bring my pizza cookies, but Brett told me they were more suitable for a kids party treat, not morning tea with the girls.
+I actually wanted to bring my pizza cookies, but I was told that they were more suitable for a kids party treat, not morning tea with the girls.

 “Does anyone still make macarons.”
 I wondered?